hcbpassos/drag_select_grid_view/README.md

 ## Basic usage

-First of all, `DragSelectGridView` constructor is very similar to [`GridView.builder`](https://api.flutter.dev/flutter/widgets/GridView/GridView.builder.html), so you should take your time to understand the latter before diving into this library.
+`DragSelectGridView` constructor is very similar to [`GridView.builder`](https://api.flutter.dev/flutter/widgets/GridView/GridView.builder.html), so you should take your time to understand the latter before diving into this library.

 Once you are familiar with [`GridView.builder`](https://api.flutter.dev/flutter/widgets/GridView/GridView.builder.html), probably the only additional piece of information you'll need is `DragSelectGridViewController`.
 With it, you're able to know which indexes are selected.